standard-personal-data-model/.github/profile/README.md

 This open source project came from the MyData.org Slack channel at: mydataglobal.slack.com (need to join MyData first) #standard-personal-data-model, which developed a technical paper posted at https://docs.google.com/document/d/1PSEtsaTvhgvnU2vyC2zqPKgZmk7LfwMFe1B5y6e4yqY/edit

+A pilot is the planning that will provide requirements for an SPDM.
 <!--

 **Here are some ideas to get you started:**